geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 These thirsty sands, that know nor spring nor tree,<br>
 Will make us ghosts too soon;—but God is great!<br>
 Come when it will, wе share one common fate.”<br>
-&emsp;“Fear not," she answer'd, “I these sands have crost<br>
+&emsp;“Fear not," she answer’d, “I these sands have crost<br>
 When food and water, nay our track was lost,<br>
 And yet the spring my faithful camel found;<br>
 I know the desert signs:"—she gazed around,<br>
 Till hope forsook her eye; on either hand<br>
-The smooth horizon touch'd the shoreless sand;<br>
+The smooth horizon touch’d the shoreless sand;<br>
-No scatter'd palms of food or shelter tell,<br>
+No scatter’d palms of food or shelter tell,<br>
 No patch of verdure marks the distant well;<br>
 Nor rocky rift was there, nor deep ravine,<br>
 To hide the hoarded rain, or nurse the niggard green;<br>
 Nor snake nor lizard, offspring of the day,<br>
-Nor the long line that marks the beetle's way;<br>
+Nor the long line that marks the beetle’s way;<br>
-Nought save that spider, God's peculiar care,<br>
+Nought save that spider, God’s peculiar care,<br>
 Sole living thing, that seems to live on air,<br>
 ’Twere joy to hear the shakal now, or meet<br>
-The dreadful traces of the lion's feet!<br>
+The dreadful traces of the lion’s feet!<br>
-All, all is silent, save their quicken'd breath,<br>
+All, all is silent, save their quicken’d breath,<br>
 (The silence and the solitude of death,)<br>
 Save when around their limbs the hot winds play,<br>
 As if they marvell’d what obstructs their way.<br>